-This plan seeks to reinforce established local policy to continue sound highway access management procedures with respect to driveway spacing along US Route 1 and the Township's major arterial and collector road system.
-Its intention is to preserve the trafficcarrying capacity of such roadways and to preclude multiple access points on all roadway classifications above local or minor collector streets.
+This plan The 2020 Circulation Plan Element seeks to reinforce established local policy to continue sound highway access management procedures with respect to driveway spacing along US Route 1 and the Township's major arterial and collector road system.
+Its intention is to preserve the traffic-carrying capacity of such roadways and to preclude multiple access points on all roadway classifications above local or minor collector streets.
 Depending upon a parcel's specific location, direct access to principal arterials, where other access alternatives are practically available, will be discouraged.

 The NJ State Highway Access Management Code controls US Route 1 access design.
 This Code defines the spacing of driveways, driveway widths and number, developer fair share contributions for State highway improvements, and allowable traffic operation degradation permitted by developers.
 The Code heavily supports the use of reasonable alternative access, such as utilizing side streets in lieu of driveways onto the already-heavily congested US Route 1.
 The Code also supports the use of shared accesses and cross accesses to minimize the number of access points along the highway and encourage internal traffic movements rather than external movements to move between sites.
-Examples of this within the Township include the shared and cross accesses between Princeton MarketFair, Carnegie Center West and other adjacent restaurant and hotel development, and the future shared access for Princeton Overlook and Carnegie Center West.
+Examples of this within the Township include the shared and cross accesses between Princeton MarketFair, Carnegie Center West and other adjacent restaurant and hotel development, and the future shared access for Princeton Overlook and Carnegie Center West, and between the Duck Pond Associates and HSC Realty projects.

-The Township should continue to support shared and cross accesses for all site plan applications to which such a configuration is reasonable, particularly along arterial roadways.
-Like missing sidewalk links, individual cross accesses will lead to a comprehensive program, alleviating traffic congestion on these heavily traveled roads.
+The Township should continue to support shared and cross accesses for all for each and every site plan applications to which such a configuration is reasonable, particularly along arterial roadways.
+Like missing sidewalk links, individual cross accesses will lead to a comprehensive program, alleviating some incidental traffic congestion on these heavily traveled roads.
 Shared accesses have historically been of concern to some property owners due to potential competition for parking spaces and the overall desire for separate and recognizable driveways.
 Site planning in the Township has consistently supported the goal of reducing intensity of development parcels to preserve adequate parking facilities.
-In the interest of maintaining diminishing roadway capacity, standards to require shared and cross accesses for parcels fronting arterials and collector roadways should be developed.
+In the interest of maintaining diminishing roadway capacity, local standards to require shared and cross accesses for parcels fronting arterials and collector roadways should be developed and implemented.
 The County's future access management plan, discussed herein, will potentially offer such standards for County roads.
-The Township should consider using the County and State access management plans to develop Township standards.
+The Township should consider using the County and State access management plans to develop Township standards for the collector roadways in Section 5.2.3 that are under its jurisdiction.